nautobot/nautobot-ansible/docs/getting_started/contributing/testing_locally.md

 ## Using Environment Variables

-You can use the following environment variables to test against different Python or Nautobot version.
+You can use the following environment variables to test against different Python, Ansible, or Nautobot versions.

 - **INVOKE_NAUTOBOT_ANSIBLE_NAUTOBOT_VER**
 - **INVOKE_NAUTOBOT_ANSIBLE_PYTHON_VER**
+- **INVOKE_NAUTOBOT_ANSIBLE_ANSIBLE_VER**

 ## Using Docker Compose Overrides